Marketer working on a Mac across from a teammate.

 Entering $500 in the field for daily budget.

-Set a daily budget to control your monthly spend.
+Set a daily budget to control your

 Your daily budget is the average amount you want to spend on your campaign each day over the course of a month.
 Your campaign will run continuously, automatically extending to each new month based on your daily budget amount — unless you pause, remove, or set an end date.
 Campaigns will optimize for high-opportunity days and your monthly spend won’t be more than your daily budget times the average number of days in a calendar month — which is calculated as 30.4 days.